The Royal School of Church Music, Charlotte Training Course

 The beautiful campus of Queens University of Charlotte provides excellent facilities including a gymnasium, tennis courts, swimming pool, dormitories, a dining hall, and a student center.

 Rehearsal and worship space will be provided by Myers Park Baptist Church, where the course will have daily services of evening worship.
 Public services will include the 10:00 a.m.
 Sunday Eucharist at St. John's Episcopal Church and the closing 4:00 p.m.
-Evensong at Myers Park Baptist church on Sunday, July 2.
+Evensong at Myers Park Baptist church on Sunday, July 21.
 The Course Managers are especially pleased that Myers Park Baptist Church has invited the RSCM to use its extensive musical facilities and beautiful worship space.
-For many years the RSCM Carolina Course for boys and adults concluded their courses there.

 A Saturday outing to Sports Connection is planned for all youth participants for laser tag, bowling, and arcade games.
 Pizza and other snacks will be available for sale.
 Adults may prefer to rest, visit a museum, or shop.